-Mattel posts surprise profit on boost from Barbie
+Mattel posts surprise profit as Barbie makeover lifts sales

-(Reuters) - Mattel Inc reported a surprise quarterly profit on Thursday, as the toy maker benefited from its revamped line of Barbie dolls and its efforts to keep a lid on costs, sending its share soaring 17 percent in extended trading.
+(Reuters) - Mattel Inc posted a surprise fourth-quarter profit on Thursday, as the toymaker benefited from a makeover of its iconic Barbie doll, while keeping a tight lid on costs, sending its shares soaring 19 percent in extended trading.

-Barbie ended the year with its highest gross sales in five years, Mattel said, highlighting the company’s success in turning around the iconic brand by launching dolls with different skin tones, adding plus-sized and hijab-wearing models and introducing new science kits to make the dolls more educational.
+Barbie ended the year with its highest gross sales in five years, Mattel said, highlighting the company’s success in diversifying the traditionally blonde doll by giving it different skin tones and dressing it in attires ranging from hijabs to space suits.

 “Barbie has got every career a girl could aspire to and especially in the current environment ... female empowerment is huge and that’s really helping Barbie do well at retail,” said Jackie Breyer, editorial director at trade magazine the Toy Book.

-The Barbie Dreamhouse was among the top ten best-selling toys in the United States in 2018, according to market research firm NPD group.
+The Barbie Dreamhouse, which retails for $200, was among the top ten best-selling toys in the United States in 2018, according to market research firm NPD group.

 Gross sales rose 12 percent for Barbie and 9 percent for Hot Wheels in the fourth quarter, handily beating analysts’ estimates for both brands.